 Radiocarbon dating

-Physicochemical soil analysis
+Radiocarbon determinations in IOM (insoluble organic matter (??)) of bulk soil samples were performed at the VERA Laboratory (Vienna Environmental Research Accelerator).
+The soil samples were ground and homogenized.
+The amount of CaCO3 and the total amount of organic carbon present in the sample were determined in subsamples of the soils (see below).

+For 14C sample preparation a sample amount containing approx. 2 mg organic C after chemical treatment – considering also losses - was estimated from the OC determinations.
+The 14C samples were pretreated with 1 M HCl at 60°C, after 1 hour the HCl was renewed and the treatment continued for another 1 hour in order to remove CaCO3.
+Subsequently the samples were washed to near neutral pH, centrifuged and dried.
+Details about further sample processing and 14C measurement with accelerator mass spectrometry (AMS) are given e.g. in Wild et al. 2004 and Steier et al. 2004, respectively.

+Referenzen:Wild E.M., Neugebauer-Maresch Chr., Einwögerer Th., Stadler P., Steier P. and Brock F.: 14C-Dating of the Upper Paleolithic Site at Krems-Hundssteig in Lower Austria, Radiocarbon 2008, Vol 50/1:1-10

+Steier P., Dellinger F., Kutschera W., Rom W., Wild E.M.
+Pushing the precision of 14C measurements with AMS.
+Radiocarbon 46/1 (2004) 5-16Physicochemical soil analysis

-The carbonate content was quantified gas volumetrically by measuring the volumetric release of CO2 after adding 10% HCl to the soil in a calcimeter.
+The carbonate content was quantified gas-volumetrically by measuring the volumetric release of CO2 after adding 10% HCl to the soil in a calcimeter.

 Total organic carbon contents were quantified by dry combustion using an elemental analyser (Carlo Erba, Milano).
 The organic carbon (OC) content was calculated as the difference of total and inorganic carbon (carbonate) content.
-It is important to mention, that the organic carbon contentthe soils of the active floodplain (Sites 1, 2, 3, 4, 5 in Table in the supplementary materials) were corrected by the OC input along with the river sediments, which present usually also eroded soil within the catchment.
+It is important to mention, that the organic carbon content of the soils of the active floodplain (Sites 1, 2, 3, 4, 5 in Table in the supplementary materials) were corrected by the OC input along with the river sediments, which present usually also eroded soil within the catchment.
 Measurements of sediments showed that carbon contents of the sediments are on average 7 g/kg (see Zehenter et al., 2009).

 Results